Psalm 5

 Notes

-The psalm opens with three imperatives piled on top of one another: הַאֲזִינָה ("give ear"), בִּינָה ("consider, discern"), and הַקְשִׁיבָה ("pay attention, attend").
-This accumulation of synonyms conveys urgency; the psalmist is not simply making a request but pressing in upon God with multiple appeals, as if saying, "Hear me -- understand me -- listen closely!"
-Each verb adds a nuance: the first asks God to incline his ear, the second asks him to discern the inner meaning, and the third asks for focused attention.
+The psalm opens with three imperatives stacked in quick succession: הַאֲזִינָה ("give ear"), בִּינָה ("consider, discern"), and הַקְשִׁיבָה ("pay attention, attend").
+The accumulation conveys urgency — this is not a single request but a layered, insistent appeal.
+Each verb adds its own nuance: the first asks God to incline his ear, the second to discern the inner meaning, the third to focus his full attention.

-The word הֲגִיג in verse 1, rendered "groaning" in the BSB and "murmuring" in the translation, refers to a low, inarticulate sound -- a muttering or sighing that is deeper than formed speech.
+The word הֲגִיג in verse 1, variously rendered "groaning" or "murmuring," refers to a low, inarticulate sound -- a muttering or sighing that is deeper than formed speech.
 It is related to the verb הָגָה, used in Psalm 1:2 for meditating on the Torah ("his delight is in the law of the LORD, and on his law he meditates day and night").
 The same root that describes meditation on Scripture here describes the pre-verbal groaning of a soul that cannot yet form its prayer into words.
 David is asking God to understand not just his articulate speech (אֲמָרַי, "my words") but also his wordless sighing.

 In verse 2, David addresses God as מַלְכִּי וֵאלֹהָי ("my King and my God").
 This is the first time in the Psalter that God is addressed as "my King," and it establishes a relationship of loyalty and allegiance.
 David, himself a king, acknowledges a higher sovereign.

-The critical verse is verse 3, which establishes the psalm's identity as a morning prayer.
+Verse 3 establishes the psalm's identity as a morning prayer.
 The word בֹּקֶר ("morning") appears twice, creating emphasis: "In the morning you hear my voice; in the morning I arrange before you."
 The verb אֶעֱרָךְ (from עָרַךְ, "to arrange, set in order") is a technical term used for arranging wood on an altar (Genesis 22:9) or setting the bread of the Presence in order before the LORD (Leviticus 24:8).
 David uses a sacrificial metaphor: as the priests arrange the morning offering on the altar, so he arranges his prayer before God.
 The morning sacrifice was the first act of worship each day in the tabernacle (Exodus 29:38-39), and David is presenting his prayer as a parallel offering at daybreak.
-The final verb, וַאֲצַפֶּה ("and I watch"), pictures the worshipper looking upward expectantly after presenting his case, like a watchman scanning the horizon for the first sign of dawn.
+The final verb, וַאֲצַפֶּה ("and I watch"), pictures the worshipper looking upward expectantly after presenting his case, like a sentinel at his post, scanning the horizon.

 God's Hatred of Evil (vv.
 4-6)